[Book Review] How Do I Sexy? By Mx Nillin Lore

 How to Get Rid of Shame and Guilt After Masturbating

 Did you know that May is Masturbation Month?
-This month, aimed at celebrating all things jerking off, started life with the first National Masturbation Day on 7 May, 1995, declared by sex shop Good Vibrations in honour of Surgeon General Joycelyn Elders (who was fired by President Bill Clinton a year earlier for suggesting that masturbation should be part of the sex education curriculum.
+This celebration of self pleasure started life with the first National Masturbation Day on 7 May, 1995, declared by sex shop Good Vibrations in honour of Surgeon General Joycelyn Elders (who was fired by President Bill Clinton a year earlier for suggesting that masturbation should be part of the sex education curriculum.
 Yes, really.)
+Masturbation is healthy, good for you, and no cause for shame.
+Unfortunately, a lot of people still experience feelings of guilt after masturbating.

 It will not come as a surprise to anyone who reads my writing that I believe masturbation is a wonderful thing.
-(What else would the woman who owns over 150 sex toys say!?)
 Unfortunately, it’s still a highly stigmatised and under-discussed topic in society generally.
 This is particularly true when it comes to the subject of masturbation for women and people with vulvas, though all genders can be and are impacted.

 I couldn’t find any reliable statistics on how many people feel shame and guilt after masturbating.
 However, based on anecdotal evidence, I am willing to bet it’s a significant number.
 So what can you do if you’re one of them?
 I don’t have any easy answers, because this stuff is complicated, but I do have a few suggestions for you.
 As always, take the ones that work for you and leave the ones that don’t.

-Figure Out Where the Shame is Coming From
+Figure Out Where Your Masturbation Shame is Coming From

 If you feel shame or guilt after masturbating, those feelings have come from somewhere.
-None of us are born with an inherent sense of shame about our bodies and our sexuality.
+None of us are born with an inherent sense of shame about our bodies, our sexuality, or our masturbation habits.

 Often, it’s religion.
 Unfortunately, repressive religious teachings about sexuality have a lot to answer for.
 These teachings tend to be utterly unrealistic (“never have a single sexual feeling until you get married, then have amazing sex with your spouse right out of the gate”, anyone?)
 They are often laced with all kinds of factual inaccuracies.
 They’re also wildly hypocrital, because A) as we’ll see, most people masturbate, including those who rail against it, and B) sexually repressive religion is an absolute hotbed of sexual abuse and sexual violence.